GekiNawaii/GekiNawaii/README.md

 ## Hi there 👋
 Name?
 Nguyễn Đức Anh.
 Geki Nawaii is my alias, but I prefer being called as Geki or "Nam"

-Currently a Software Engineering student at Hanoi University.
+Currently, I am a software engineering student at Hanoi University.
-Not good at anything, but know some Java, a bit C++ and a bit Python.
+Not good at anything, but I know some Java, a bit of C++ and a bit of Python.
-Having curious on any kind of tech, but knowledge just on the foundation level
+Having curiosity about any kind of tech, but knowledge just on the foundation level.

 ...maybe I'm not suit to be your co-worker, can we be friend?